conal/lambda-ccc/README.md

-Convert lambda expressions to CCC combinators
+Convert lambda expressions to CCC combinators.

-# GHC Plugin

-This package provides a HERMIT GHC plugin that converts GHC Core to CCC combinators.
-You must `cabal install` the package for the plugin to be available.
-To invoke the plugin:

-hermit File.hs -opt=LambdaCCC +Target.Module.Name

-Example:

-hermit Simple.hs -opt=LambdaCCC +Main

-Note: the `hermit` command simply invokes `ghc` with some default flags.
+See instructions in test/Tests.hs.

+This package uses the KU [netlist](https://github.com/ku-fpg/netlist) packages.